gipsi/code.log/README.md

     changed this file to .md from .txt

-* 2016-12-16 today I'm reading web book by [@adactio](https://resilientwebdesign.com/)about making websites
+* 2016-12-16 today I'm reading web book by [Jeremy Kieth](https://resilientwebdesign.com/) about making websites
   making a commit for #commitmas on Android with laggy WiFi is tricky and time consuming but possible :ok_woman:

   git push origin/master